 Routine use cases

-A practical note on How to choose a small face yoga step for pre-makeup prep for a morning puffiness search that needs conservative language, written with realistic expectations and a specific next step.
+A practical note on Small step: pre makeup prep for a morning puffiness search that needs conservative language, written with realistic expectations and a specific next step.

 Direct answer